 Common sense advice includes eating a healthy diet low in sugar and high in brain-healthy fats, getting physical exercise, not smoking, staying mentally active, avoiding toxic metal exposure, and minimizing stress.
 (41, 42)

 It’s been found that stress, particularly stress that occurs in midlife, increases risk of Alzheimer’s.

 Anxiety, jealousy and moodiness in middle age doubles your risk of developing Alzheimer’s.
 (43)

-Chronic stress and elevated cortisol is known to lead to dementia in the elderly.
+Chronic stress and elevated cortisol contributes to dementia in the elderly and hastens its progression.
 (44)

 11. Stress causes brain cells to commit suicide.

 Stress leads to premature aging on a cellular level, causing cells in both your body and your brain to commit suicide prematurely.